Manage all product content in one central system of record.

 A schema markup involves implementing structured data on your product pages to help Google better understand your product details.

-Armed with this information, Google can include more information about our products on its SERP, providing a more extensive, more detailed, and more eye-catching Google product listing.
+You can add structured product data like price, style, availability, and more.
+Armed with this information, Google can include more information about your products on its SERP, providing a more extensive, detailed, and eye-catching Google product listing.

-By paying attention to holiday shopping trends and optimizing your product pages, you can drastically improve your performance and customers’ shopping experiences.
+By paying attention to holiday ecommerce trends and optimizing your product pages accordingly, you can drastically improve your performance and customers’ shopping experiences.

 Don’t let your competitors get a leg up this season — show them up with a little holiday flair.